 There is a wise old phrase that reminds us “talk is cheap.”
 Another cogent reminder suggests, “After all is said and done, more is said than done.”

 Let’s cut to the chase and get a few facts straight.
 First, you can make as much money as you like in the travel business.
-You can double your current income in the year 2018.
+You can double your current income in the coming year.

 You say you want to make more money just as quickly as you say you want to shed a few pounds every December 31.
 This is where the “talk is cheap” phrase kicks back into my message.
 You say one thing, but in reality, you really don’t mean it.
 If you did you would adhere to the requirement of simply burning more calories than you ingest.
 If money was your objective, you would be driving that new car today.